11BelowStudio/kevin-tts-chant/README.md

 To run this, please run the main method in `src/packij/KevinChanter.java`.

+Alternatively, download and unzip the `KevinTTSChant.zip` folder, navigate to the `KevinTTSChant` subfolder of that zip folder, and run the `kevin tts chant.jar` jar file in there.

 Further information about FreeTTS can be found here: https://freetts.sourceforge.io/

 Some of the code was adapted from https://www.javatpoint.com/convert-text-to-speech-in-java